dmor1928/traffic-flow-project/README.md

 # traffic-flow-project
-Scripts for a traffic flow simulation and analysis, including figures and simulation data (~4gb).
-My BSc final year project from 2023
+Scripts for a traffic flow simulation and analysis in python, based off of a netlogo simulation.
+Includes figures.
+Simulation data files excluded since they exceed file upload limits.
+My BSc final year project